Home > Diana Gabaldon > Books: Diana Gabaldon

 About Diana Gabaldon

-Diana Gabaldon is an American author best known for writing the internationally acclaimed Outlander series.
+Diana Gabaldon is an American author best known for writing the internationally acclaimed Outlander series, with Outlander alone selling more than 25 million copies worldwide.
 Her novels blend historical fiction, romance, adventure, and elements of fantasy, creating a unique storytelling style that has attracted millions of readers worldwide.
 The sweeping narrative scope of her work, combined with meticulous historical research, helped establish the Outlander books as one of the most recognizable historical fiction series of the modern era.

 Gabaldon was born in Williams, Arizona, in 1952.
 Her academic background initially pointed toward a scientific career rather than literature.
 She earned a degree in zoology from Northern Arizona University before completing a master’s degree in marine biology at the University of California, San Diego.
 She later obtained a PhD in quantitative behavioral ecology.
 For several years she worked as a university professor and scientific researcher, writing academic papers and textbooks.